PeterCullenBurbery/PeterCullenBurbery/README.md

 I also enjoy the site whimsical.com a lot, which I highly recommend.

-I have a website at peterburbery.com.
-I have a page that serves as a repository for information about the SI at https://peterburbery.com/the-international-system-of-units-si/

 I'm working on a minor in computer science at Marshall University and I have also learned at Zero to Mastery Academy and freecodecamp.org.
 I also enjoy reading the art of computer programming by Donald Knuth.

 I'm currently learning about combinatorics, factorials, binomials, subfactorials, Catalan numbers, multinomials, rising factorials, falling factorials, permutations, combinations, and derangements.